WheteThunger/VirtualItems/README.md

 }
 ```

-- `RefundCraftIngredients` (`true` or `false`) -- While `true`, the plugin will try to refund crafting ingredients if they should have been free or discounted.
-Set to `false` to avoid conflicts or double refunds when using other plugins that also refund crafting ingredients (such as for blocking items).
 - `Rulesets` -- List of permission-based rulesets that determine how many of each ingredient players can have for free.
 Each ruleset defined here generates a permission of the format `virtualitems.ruleset.<name>`.
 Granting a ruleset to a player determines which ingredients they will have for free.
 Granting multiple rulesets to a player will cause only the last to apply (based on the order in the config).
   - `Name` -- Name of the ruleset.
 This determines the generated permission: `virtualitems.ruleset.<name>`.
   - `ItemAmounts` -- This map determines the amount of each ingredient (item short name) that players with this ruleset will have.